ananci/jrb/README.md

 application can be run on the target Jenkins, any Jenkins or, in fact, anywhere that python code can be run.

-This application was bourn of a need to meet compliance(SOX in particular) requirements around Jenkins jobs.
+This application was born of a need to meet compliance(SOX in particular) requirements around Jenkins jobs.
 It generates a report in the format chosen( pdf, html, text) and outputs it to a configured directory.
 This report includes a chart representing all the names of all jobs selected by the user, their